comppolicylab/pingpong/README.md

 This creates a persistent volume at `./.db/pg` in this directory and starts Postgres with the settings in `docker-compose.dev.yml`.

 Of course, you can run Postgres-15 another way if you choose.
+Just make sure the app config settings match (user, pw, etc).

 We also support a SQLite backend if needed, although since prod uses Postgres it's best to use this in dev as well!

 #### Database setup / Migrations

-The first time you set up the database you will need to initialize it.
+The first time you start the database you will need to initialize it.
 (Make sure you have `python` / `poetry` set up, per instructions below!)

 You can use the `poetry run python -m pingpong db init` command for this.

 We use Alembic to manage database changes.

-If you need to modify the databaes, make your changes in the SQLAlchemy code, then run:
+If you need to modify the database, make your changes in the SQLAlchemy code, then run:

 ```
 poetry run alembic revision --autogenerate -m "<description of change>"